dhis2/design-system/principles/color.md

 ![Contrast example](../images/color/ex-color-5.png)
 <br><br>

-Remember, when dealing with accessibility issues that designs may work or be understandable on your own screen, but not necessarily on others.
+Remember, when dealing with accessibility issues that designs may work or be understandable on your screen, but not necessarily on others.
 Make sure to think of all kinds of users with all kinds of hardware when designing with accessibility in mind.
 Use an [WCAG2.0 standard accessibility checker](http://accessible-colors.com/) to check contrast.
 Aim for AAA rating for all essential interface elements.

 <!-- ### Theming

 A DHIS2 instance can be themed.
 Adjusting theme colors will overwrite the `blue` and `teal` colors of the scale.

 When selecting theme colors, make sure they do not clash with the colors established in the DHIS2 color scale.
-Using red for the main header bar will result in confusion: is the header bar in an error state?  -->
+Using red for the main header bar will confuse: is the header bar in an error state?  -->

 ## Color Scale Reference